Member Engagement Options

 Bits & Watts Initiative Industry Leaders Companies may elect to become Industry Leaders of the Bits & Watts Initiative:

-- Initiative Founding Members commit a minimum of $1 million annually, with Platinum level ($600,000/year) membership in the Bits & Watts Affiliate Program and $400,000+/year in sponsored research and/or gift support.
-Initiative Founding Members have the opportunity to join Stanford researchers on the Bits & Watts Strategic Council, which will jointly identify future scenarios, challenges, and opportunities, and work together on the strategy for the research and education agenda to address them.
-Initiative Founding Members also have the opportunity to join the Bits & Watts Advisory Council, which will provide feedback about real-world challenges and opportunities for future scenarios.
+- Initiative Founding Members commit a minimum of $1 million annually, with Platinum level ($500,000/year) membership in the Bits & Watts Affiliate Program and $500,000+/year in sponsored research and/or gift support.
+Initiative Founding Members have the opportunity to join Stanford researchers on the Bits & Watts Strategic Council, which jointly identifies future scenarios, challenges, and opportunities, and work together on the strategy for the research and education agenda to address them.
+Initiative Founding Members also have the opportunity to join the Bits & Watts Advisory Council, which provides feedback about real-world challenges and identifies opportunities for future scenarios.

 - Initiative Elite Members commit a minimum of $250,000 annually, with Gold level ($150,000+/year) membership in the Bits & Watts Affiliate Program and $100,000+/year in sponsored research and/or gift support.
-Initiative Elite Members will have the opportunity to join the Bits & Watts Advisory Council, which will provide feedback about real-world challenges and opportunities for future scenarios.
+Initiative Elite Members have the opportunity to join the Bits & Watts Advisory Council, which will provide feedback about real-world challenges and opportunities for future scenarios.
+In addition, Elite Members can participate in the Membership Collaboration Program which provides an opportunity for eligible members (Precourt Stanford Energy Corporate Affiliate members and Bits and Watts founding/elite members) to partner with Stanford researchers in projects that address issues of interest to any subgroup of members.
+Projects often expand upon existing research to determine application potential at a member demo site.
+It supports research projects that may be local or regional concerns, but that are broadly applicable to all members.